FGMEMBERS/Osprey/README.md

 Bell Boeing V-22 Osprey for FlightGear
 ======================================

-This a model of the V-22 Osprey for FlightGear.
+This is a model of the V-22 Osprey for FlightGear.

 Dependencies
 ------------